kpunjani/flightnode.github.io/_posts/2015/2015-10-24-git-tutorials-etc.md

 Git is a fabulous tool for source control management.
 While incredibly powerful, it can be a little daunting to learn at first.
 The following tutorials will help.
-They are organized from simplest to more advanced.
+They are organized from basic to more advanced.

 * [tryGit](https://try.github.io/levels/1/challenges/1), an interactive tutorial
 * [Learn Git Branching](http://pcottle.github.io/learnGitBranching/), an interactive tutorial